tucats/ego/docs/API.md

 You can also use the `_row_id_` variable to specify a specific row, which is alwasy guaranteed to be unique.

+When this call runs successfully, the resulting payload is an object with a field `count` which contains the number of rows that were changed by this operation.
+A value of zero means the filter did not allow any rows to be modified.
+You can also use this to verify that you updated one and only one row if you needed the update to be unique to a particular row.

 In the event that the REST call returns a non-success status code, the response payload will contain the following diagnostic fields as a JSON payload: